NannyML/nannyml/docs/glossary.rst

         in order to produce model monitoring results.

     PCA
-        Principal Component Analysis is a method used for dimensionality reduction.
+        Principal Component Monitored is a method used for dimensionality reduction.
 The method produces a linear transformation of the input data that results in a space with orthogonal components that maximise the available variance of the input data.